Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 There are many, many ways to apply Feature Selection.
 These range from simple methods such as a *Correlation Matrix* showing variable relationships, to *Univariate Testing* which helps us understand statistical relationships between variables, and then to even more powerful approaches like *Recursive Feature Elimination (RFE)* which is an approach that starts with all input variables, and then iteratively removes those with the weakest relationships with the output variable.

-For our task, we applied a variation of Recursive Feature Elimination called *Recursive Feature Elimination With cross-validation (RFECV)* where we split the data into many "chunks" and iteratively trains & validates models on each "chunk" separately.
-This means that each time we assess different models with different variables included, or eliminated, the algorithm also knows how accurate each of those models was.
-From the suite of model scenarios that are created, the algorithm can determine which provided the best accuracy, and thus can infer the best set of input variables to use!
+For this task, I applied a variation of Recursive Feature Elimination called *Recursive Feature Elimination With cross-validation (RFECV)* where I splitted the data into many "chunks" and iteratively trains & validates models on each "chunk" separately.
+This means that each time I assessed different models with different variables included, or eliminated, the algorithm also knew how accurate each of those models was.
+From the suite of model scenarios that were created, the algorithm could determine which provided the best accuracy, and thus could infer the best set of input variables to use!

 <br>
 ```python